12th Foreign Infantry Regiment

 12e REI - 12 REI - Foreign Legion - France - Rue du 12eme REI - Villeneuve-Saint-Germain

-Rue du 12eme REI in Villeneuve-Saint-Germain (only 2 miles or 3 km distant from that one in Soissons).
+Rue du 12eme REI in Villeneuve-Saint-Germain (only two miles or 3 km from the one in Soissons).
 The 12e REI is probably the only Foreign Legion unit to give its name to two streets in France at once.

 ———